 The State Auditor is appointed by a majority vote of the members of the General Assembly to serve for a term of five years.
-He/she must be a certified public accountant licensed in Colorado.
+The State Auditor must be a certified public accountant licensed in Colorado.
+The oversight body for the Office of the State Auditor is the Legislative Audit Committee.
+The office is located on the second floor of the Legislative Services Building.